scheff173/NoGL3dDemo/README.md

 According to the different rendering modes, there are still certain options which might be enabled or disabled.
 Therefore, I made all these options as template parameters of `rasterize()`.
 Hence, when `rasterize()` is compiled all these conditions check constant values, and a modern compiler should simply remove the `if()` check where the body is compiled in or left out depending on condition.
-So, I need a &ldquo;flavor of&rdqou; `RenderContext::rasterize()` for every possible combination of template arguments.
+So, I need a &ldquo;flavor of&rdquo; `RenderContext::rasterize()` for every possible combination of template arguments.
 This is found in `RenderContext::drawVertex()` where I made an array `rasterizes[]` initialized with template function instances iterated through every combination of possible template argument values.
 Afterwards, `RenderContext::drawVertex()` computes the table index `i` combining all relevant modes accordingly.
 Thus, the conditions which appear inside of `RenderContext::rasterize()` are actually resolved outside.